Cybergroup-Research/ignite-docs/docs/odata/convert-req-to-query.md

 ## Discussion

-This flow intercepts OData requests and convert them into database specific sql statements.
+This flow intercepts OData requests and converts them into database specific SQL statements.

 These statements can be executed with the help of any desirable database node, we recommend using <code class="node">Ignite-Sequelize</code>.